aitordelrivero/MScThesisAdRC_Annex/README.md

 1) The scripts might not run for different SLiCAP versions.
 The scripts have been tested with the version at https://github.com/aitordelrivero/SLiCAP_python/tree/e3f4d5fddc5466398a813fc3eebde7475d7c4795.

 2) The scripts can run with default EKV parameters.
-Process parameters are available in the internal Wiki only for authorised users.
+Process parameters are available in the internal Wiki only for authorized users.

 ------

 Last update: 15/08/2021
 Aitor del Rivero Cortázar.
 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.